 The Third Republic was hesitant.
 After all, the Tuileries was freshly related to the former imperial regimes of the two Napoleons.

 After years of procrastination on the rebuilding, the National Assembly finally voted on 21 March 1882 to clear away the ruins.
-A number of influential people protested against such decision: Baron Haussmann, architect Viollet le Duc, and other French personalities.
+A number of influential people protested against such a decision: Baron Haussmann, architect Viollet le Duc, and other French personalities.

 According to the National Committee for the Reconstruction of the Tuileries, “no law decided to destroy the Tuileries.
 On the contrary, the Government committed solemnly in 1882 to reconstruct the palace.
 But it did not keep its promise“.